caruby/scat/README.md

 The log file is <tt>/var/log/scat.log</tt>.
 Ensure that the <tt>/var/log</tt> directory is writable by the Linux user which starts Scat.
 The preferred Linux way to do this is to make <tt>/var/log</tt>
-writable by the `adm` group and add the user to that group.
+owned and writable by the `adm` group and add the user to that group.

 Usage
 -----